Reverse Psychology: Is it Manipulative or Not!

 According to Brehm’s reactance theory, when people are pressured to act in a particular way, they usually do the opposite.

-From the concept, it is easily understandable that it works primarily on people who disagree when told to do things or give orders.
+From the concept, it is easy to understand that it primarily targets people who disagree when told to do things or given orders.
 However, we all know people who seem to take a different stance when asked to act a certain way or put under a command.

-Again, if you tell a person that they cannot do that in any way, they will become active in proving that they are competent enough to accomplish the task.
+Again, if you tell a person they cannot do that in any way, they will become motivated to prove they are competent enough to accomplish the task.

 Although the tactics sound tricky or deceptive, it is effective for many people, especially children suggested by many who practice this technique.
-Reverse psychology is also known as “paradoxical” sometimes.
+Reverse psychology is also sometimes known as “paradoxical.”

 Some Examples of Reverse Psychology in everyday life